 Methanogenic digestate provides nutrients for plant growth.

-Fibrous acidogenic digestate can also be used as:
+Fibrous digestate can also be used as:

 - an eco-friendly filler to provide improved structural characteristics to composite plastics